drewmcdonald/nyphil-program-generator/notes.md

 Performer: conductors, soloists, and accompanists
 - unique by name and instrument

-Movement: smallest unit of a composition
+Movement: subunit of a composition
 - unique by work and movement number
 - belongs to one *Work*

-Work: broadest unit of a composition
+Work: primary unit of a composition
 - unique by *Composer* and title
 - belongs to one *Composer*
 - has zero, one, or many *Movements*
 - has one or two *Selections*

 Selection: a hybrid unit of a composition
-- unique by *Work* and and entirety/movements flag
+- unique by *Work* and an is_full_work flag
 - belongs to one *Work*
 - one entry for a whole *Work*
 - one entry for a generic set of movements from a work